 For individuals who have acute or chronic pain who receive CES, the evidence includes a number of small sham-controlled randomized trials and pooled analyses.
 Relevant outcomes are symptoms, morbid events, functional outcomes, and treatment-related morbidity.
-Three trials studied headache and CES, and 65 trials studied chronic pain and CES.
 Pooled analyses found marginal benefits for a headache with CES and no benefits for chronic pain with CES.
 A subsequent sham-controlled trial of remotely supervised CES via secure videoconferencing found a significant benefit with CES for pain reduction, but it had important relevance and conduct and design limitations.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.